openmina/openmina-fuzzing-ui/README.md

      8. Click `Finish`
      9. Verify that Node.js is installed by checking the version in a terminal: `node -v`
    #### Linux ####
-   * For Linux, you can use the following commands to install Node.js on Ubuntu:
+   * For Linux, you can use the following commands to install Node.js v18 on Ubuntu:
      1. Update the package manager: `sudo apt update` (for Ubuntu/Debian-based distros)
      2. Install the curl package if it's not already installed: `sudo apt install curl`
      3. Download the Node.js setup script using curl: `curl -sL https://deb.nodesource.com/setup_18.x | sudo -E bash -, replacing X.x with the version number you want to install.
 For example, to install Node.js 14.x, you would run: curl -sL https://deb.nodesource.com/setup_14.x | sudo -E bash -
      4. Install Node.js using the package manager: `sudo apt-get install -y nodejs`
      5. Verify that Node.js is installed by checking the version in a terminal: `node -v`
     #### Mac ####
-   * For Mac, you can use the following commands to install Node.js version 18:
+   * For Mac, you can use the following commands to install Node.js v18:
      1. Install Homebrew: `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`
      2. Install Node.js: `brew install node@18`
      3. Verify that Node.js is installed by checking the version in a terminal: `node -v`